Why check DNSSEC?

 DNSSEC best practices

-Key rollover: Follow the RFC 7583 process.
-Never remove the old DS before the new one has fully propagated.
-Run the DNSSEC Checker after every rollover to confirm zero orphan DS records.
+Key rollover: Follow the practices in RFC 6781 and 7583 (see the dedicated section below).
+Never remove the old DS before the new one has propagated.

-Monitoring: Check the chain of trust after every DNS change.
-RRSIG signatures have a finite lifetime.
-If your zone is not re-signed before expiration, resolvers return SERVFAIL without warning.
+Monitoring: Check the chain after every DNS change.
+A zone that is not re-signed in time triggers SERVFAIL.

-Provider migration: Before switching, confirm the new provider supports DNSSEC with the same algorithm.
-During migration, both key sets must coexist until propagation completes.
+Provider migration: Confirm the new provider supports the same algorithm.
+Both key sets must coexist during propagation.

 Real-world use cases